osu-cdme/cdme-scangen/README.md

 You're good to start writing new algorithms in the PowderBedFusion/genScan folder!
 There's some documentation on Box inside the "Scan Path Generation" folder; more will be written in the coming weeks.

+## To Document
+I've set up `sphinx`, which automatically does some documentation based solely on docstrings.
+It isn't necessary, but it's a more graphical way to look at function definitions and so on and didn't take much time to set up.

+**To Install:** To get Sphinx installed, run `python -mpip install -U sphinx`.
+You will likely need to add `<path to Python install>/Scripts` (which will now have `sphinx-build.exe` in it) to your PATH environment variable.
+If you do it correctly, `sphinx-build --version` in a terminal won't give you an error.

+**To Run:** To actually document once you have Sphinx installed, you need two commands:
+- If you rearrange package structure, you will need to regenerate the .rst files - the files that dictate high-level layout and, more importantly, how pages relate to each other.
+Delete all `.rst` files (except `index.rst`) in `docs/source`, then run `sphinx-apidoc -o source ../src` from the `docs` directory.
+- If you just changed/added docstrings and want to re-build the documentation, run `sphinx-build -b html source build` from the `docs` directory.
+There should then be an `index.html` file in the `docs/source` directory that is the root page of the documentation.

 ## Attributions

 This infrastucture heavily uses [pyslm](https://github.com/drlukeparry/pyslm/), which is built by [@drlukeparry](https://github.com/drlukeparry).
 Note that we've done some renaming to make this closer to other bits of our architecture, particularly the OASIS framework.